 Particulars Details Name of the Related Party ITNL Toll Management Services Limited (ITMSL) Nature of Relationship ITMSL is a 51% subsidiary of the Company which was set up by NTBCL specifically for the purpose of providing Operation & Maintenance Services to NTBCL.
 NTBCL controls overall management and operations of ITMSL.
 There are three Directors in ITMSL who are Key Managerial Personnel in NTBCL.
 ITMSL is a Joint Venture with IL&FS Transportation Networks Limited ("ITNL").
 Nature of Contract Operation & Maintenance Contract (O&M Contract) starting on August 1, 2007.
-Duration of Contract Termination Date as defined in the Agreement is the date which is the earlier of the following: (i) the date the Agreement is expressly terminated or (ii) the termination/expiration of the Concession Agreement An ongoing contract.
+Duration of Contract Termination Date as defined in the Agreement is the date which is the earlier of the following: (i) the date the Agreement is expressly terminated or (ii) the termination/expiration of the Concession AgreementAn ongoing contract.
 The O&M fee however is reviewed annually by the NTBCL Audit Committee/Board.
 Terms of Agreement ITMSL, an Operation & Maintenance Company (incorporated as a Special Purpose Vehicle for the O&M of DND Flyway) has been O&M Contractor for the Project since August 1, 2007 via an Agreement dated August 8, 2007 entered into between NTBCL and ITMSL, @ an initial monthly O&M Fee of Rs.
 43.00 lacs per month w.e.f.
 April 1, 2008.
 Subsequently all future fee revisions automatically form part of the said Agreement.
-Scope of O&M Operator's work inter-alias includes- Operating the facility and collecting toll regular maintenance of the facility covering regular repairs in accordance with the standards and provisions of the Concession Agreement.
-Prior approvals sought (if any) All revisions in the O&M Fees have been approved by the Board via the Company's annual budget wherein O&M Fee details are disclosed separately.
+Scope of O&M Operator's work inter-alias includes- Operating the facility and collecting toll regular maintenance of the facility covering regular repairsin accordance with the standards and provisions of the Concession Agreement.

+Particulars Details Prior approvals sought (if any) All revisions in the O&M Fees have been approved by the Board via the Company's annual budget wherein O&M Fee details are disclosed separately.
 The detailed terms of the Contract were presented to the Audit Committee for their information on July 28, 2014.
 Being an existing contract no approval was required.
-Approval for the payment of O&M fees was granted by the Audit Committee and Board at their meeting held on August 9, 2017 and November 6, 2018, May 24, 2019, June 29, 2020, June 29, 2021 and August 10, 2022.
-Advance received or paid if any Advances against Fees are paid as and when required Terms of the Contract Monthly fees of Rs.
-20 lakhs per month was paid for Financial Year 2021-22.
+Approval for the payment of O&M fees was granted by the Audit Committee and Board at their meeting held on August 9, 2017 and November 6, 2018, May 24, 2019, June 29, 2020, June 29, 2021, August 10, 2022 and August 14, 2023.
+Advance received or paid if any Nil Terms of the Contract Monthly fees of Rs.
+20.00 lakhs per month was paid for Financial Year 2022-23.
 In view of the above, it is proposed that the O&M fees be fixed at Rs.
-2.40 crores for FY 2022-23.
+2.40 crores for FY 2023-24.
 The amount of fees being proposed to be paid is more than 10% of the Annual Turnover of the Company for FY 2022-23, hence the transaction is material and shall require approval of the Board of Directors and Shareholders of the Company.
+The manner of determining the pricing, and other commercial terms The O&M Fees payable to ITMSL are largely determined in accordance with the prevailing trends in the industry and annual increases if any are linked to increases in price indices.